-Clinical facility - a term applied to any hospital or clinic to which a student is assigned for the purpose of clinical education.

-Clinical rotation - period in which a student is completing competencies in a clinical setting.

-Course - a component of the program's curriculum that can include one or a combination of the following: lecture, laboratory or clinical rotations.

-Dismissal - termination from the program in which the student is enrolled

-Excused absences - are not reviewed by the Academic and Professional Standards Committee unless a concerning pattern is identified.

-Reasons for excused absences consist of:
+- Clinical facility a term applied to any hospital or clinic to which a student is assigned for the purpose of clinical education - Clinical rotation period in which a student is completing competencies in a clinical setting - Course a component of the program's curriculum that can include one or a combination of the following: lecture, laboratory, or clinical rotations - Dismissal termination from the program in which the student is enrolled - Excused absences are not reviewed by the Academic and Professional Standards Committee unless a concerning pattern is identified Reasons for excused absences consist of: - i.

-- i.
 Serious illness, such as hospitalization - ii.
 Death of a family member - 1.
 Students may take 3 excused absent days for bereavement of an immediate family member (parent, sibling, grandparent) - 2.
 Students may take 1 excused absent day for bereavement of an extended family member (aunt, uncle, etc.) - iii.
 Major religious holiday prior notification of an excused absence for a major religious holiday is required - iv.
 Professional meetings or events - v.
-University sanctioned absences: University activities at the request of University authorities, military training, and mandatory court appearances. - vi.
-The Program Director has the right to permit or deny an excused absences for reasons not listed above

-First Year - incorporates the Junior year including Fall I - Spring I within Biomedical Laboratory Diagnostics Tracks (Medical Laboratory Science and Histotechnology).

-Good standing - a student has not been assigned academic or professional disciplinary sanctions such as remediation, probation or dismissal.
+University sanctioned absences: University activities at the request of University authorities, military training, and mandatory court appearances - vi.
+The Program Director has the right to permit or deny excused absences for reasons not listed above - First year incorporates the Junior year including Fall I Spring I within Biomedical Laboratory Diagnostics Tracks (Medical Laboratory Science and Histotechnology) - Good standing a student has not been assigned academic or professional disciplinary sanctions such as remediation, probation, or dismissal - GPA Grade Point Average - Overall GPA incorporates all final grades in courses completed within any accredited institution of higher education. - Semester GPA incorporates all final grades completed within a specific semester, i.e. Fall, Spring, or Summer. - Pre-requisite GPA incorporates overall final grades in all pre-requisite courses (only considered upon admission).